Vaishnavi0411/Building-Interactive-Web-Pages-using-Modern-JavaScript-Utilize-Arrays-to-Model-Aggregate-Data/README.md

     - Bubble sort is a sorting algorithm that compares two adjacent elements and swaps them until they are not in the intended order.​
 - Use nested loops to sort the list using bubble sort.​
 - Return the soretd array.

-Provide solution code in file `p4-submission.js`.

-This file is located inside the folder `p4-sort-marks`.

-#### Submission Instructions

-1. This is a test enabled practice, hence, the solution will have to ungdergo automated evaluation process.
-    - For automated evaluation, the solution should be first tested locally and then on hobbes.
-2. Steps to test the code locally:
-    1. Ensure the solution code is provided in the specified files only.
-    2. From the command line terminal, set the path to the folder containing cloned boilerplate code.
-    3. Run the command `npm install` to install the dependencies.
+Run the command `npm install` to install the dependencies.
-    4. Run the command `npm run test` to test the solution locally.
+Run the command `npm run test` to test the solution locally.
-    5. Ensure all the test cases are passing locally and then push the solution to git for automated testing on `hobbes`.
-3. Steps to test the code on hobbes:
-    1. Open the submission page at `https://codereview.stackroute.niit.com/#/submission`.
-    2. Submit the solution.
-    3. For the failed test cases, refactor the code locally and submit it for re-evaluation.